AhsyanPurwangga/redstone-tvs-ofc/replit.md

 # RedStone Oracle TVS Discord Bot

 ## Overview
 A Discord bot that automatically displays and updates RedStone Oracle's Total Value Secured (TVS) data.
-The bot scrapes TVS information from the official RedStone website (https://www.redstone.finance/) and displays it in the bot's Discord presence/status.
+The bot fetches TVS information from RedStone's official API and displays it in the bot's Discord presence/status.

 ## Purpose
 Provides real-time TVS data from RedStone Oracle in Discord, making it easy for community members to see the current Total Value Secured at a glance.

 ## Current State
-**Status:** Development Complete - Ready for Testing
+**Status:** Production Ready

 The bot has been fully implemented with:
-- Web scraping of TVS data from redstone.finance
+- Real-time TVS data from RedStone's official API (`https://client-tvs.a.redstone.finance/tvs-sum`)
 - Discord bot integration using Replit's Discord connector
 - Automatic updates every 15 minutes
 - Number formatting (Billions/Millions display)